yarons/devops-assignment/README.md

 - Create a MongoDB instance and make it reachable for the deployed service, update the `MONGODB_URL` environment variable to match the mongodb connection url
 - Expose the services to the internet using AWS Load Balancer, AWS Elastic IP, and Network Interface
 - Document the deployment steps and the resources created in the deployment as clear and detailed as possible

-- Bonus (implement or write detailed plan):
+### Bonus Points (Optional)
+Bonus points are optional, but will be considered as a plus if implemented.
+Please prioritize completing the main requirements before investing time in the bonus section.
+You may choose to implement one or more of the following:
 - Supply the deployment with CI/CD automated process to push the image to ECR and deploy it to the cluster
 - Monitor the service and handle recovery for different resources
 - Maintain and handle the scaling of the service
 - Maintain and handle high availability of the service according to best practices
 - Secure the deployments according to best practices (rate limits, relevant security groups, etc)
 - Consider multi-tenant and multi-environment deployment
 - Documentation for disaster recovery plan
 - Any other improvement that you think is relevant for this project

 ### How will the assignment be evaluated
 When evaluating the assignment, we will consider the following: